 Performance indicators Result Relevance of indicator Documentation Score Max Min 3.12 Member company determines and finances wage increases.
 Insufficient Member companies should have strategies in place to contribute to and finance wage increases in their production locations.
 Analysis of wage gap, strategy on paper, demonstrated roll out process. o 6 0

-Comment: OLYMP does not have a strategy on how to finance wage increases at its suppliers yet.
-OLYMP has had an intern writing a paper on a living wage, which provides the basis for the next steps.
+Comment: OLYMP does not have a strategy on how to finance wage increases at its suppliers.

 Requirement: OLYMP should analyse what is needed to increase wages and develop a strategy to finance the costs of wage increases.